 Some are really fortunate.
 They’re born and don’t get old.
 Death takes them into its arms, hugs them tight before getting old.

-My sister-in-law was terminally ill and was brought back to home last night.
-Doctors and well wishers had already given up hope.
+My sister-in-law was terminally ill and was brought back home last night.
+Doctors and well-wishers had already given up hope.
 Even she gave it up last evening.

 Her final breath left her with a smile on her face.

 She had all the love and support at the last time.
 Her hands were in hands of her sisters and elder son.

 Thousands of people die on roads without anyone even noticing them.
 Some have all the wealth and power in the world but no one around.

 When she was dying people talked about miracles.